GrahamArden/notes/work/SunCheckUpdates.md

 - 3D calc is completed by re-assembly of incomplete beam logs
 - Will support deliberate interuptions (beam hold)

-### Point Dose measurements
+### Ability to do Point Dose measurements
-Configure
+Need to configure
 - PDD/TPR
 - Copy from Excel
-- -Scatter factors., Off axis factors
+- may also add Scatter factors, Off axis factors etc

 Other bugs fixed